Open Transit Data (OTD) is the bank of publicly-accessible transit data for the Puget Sound region managed by Sound Transit

 Static - at a minimum, most agencies issue a service change twice a year.
 Some are constantly tweaking routes, stops and schedules.
 We strive to keep it current, but it is constantly evolving.

 Comprehensive - we continue to add services and agencies, including expanding the real-time offerings.
-See the roadmap below for what's currently on tap.

 Who it's for